Consolidated figures. Figures in parentheses refer to the same period of 2011 unless otherwise stated.

 The Bank has liquidity reserves of NOK 21bn and thus has the funding needed for 18 months of ordinary operations without fresh external finance.

-The Bank’s funding sources and products are amply diversified.
-At quarter-end the proportion of money market funding in excess of 1 year was 75 percent (75 percent).
+The Bank’s funding sources and products are well diversified.
+At year-end the proportion of money market funding in excess of 1 year was 80 percent (81 percent).

-SpareBank 1 Boligkreditt is the Bank’s chief source of funding, and in the first nine months of 2012 loans totalling NOK 5.2bn were transferred to this residential mortgage company.
-As of end-September 2012 loans totalling NOK 27.3bn had been transferred to SpareBank 1 Boligkreditt.
+SpareBank 1 Boligkreditt is the Bank’s chief source of funding, and in 2012 loans totalling NOK 7.2bn were transferred to this residential mortgage company.
+As of end-2012 loans totalling NOK 29bn had been transferred to SpareBank 1 Boligkreditt.

-SpareBank 1 SMN has a rating of A1 (negative outlook) with Moody’s and a rating of A- (stable outlook) with Fitch Ratings.
-In March the Bank, like several other financial institutions, was informed by Moody’s of a possible downgrading of up to one notch.
+SpareBank 1 SMN has a rating of A2 (under review) with Moody’s and a rating of A- (stable outlook) with Fitch Ratings.
+The bank was downgraded by Moody’s from A1 to A2 in December (under review).

-SpareBank 1 SMN has no plans to launch equity capital issues.
+SpareBank 1 SMN has currently no plans with regard to equity capital issues.

 The Bank is IRB approved and uses the IRB foundation approach to compute capital charges for credit risk.

-In cooperation with the other IRB banks in the SpareBank 1 alliance, the Bank has started a process to apply for permission to use the advanced IRB approach in its calculations.
-The application is expected to be submitted in the course of 2013.
+In cooperation with the other IRB banks in the SpareBank 1 alliance, the Bank has initiated a process to apply for permission to use the advanced IRB approach.
+The application is expected to be submitted in the course of the first half of 2013.

 The Bank is also exposed to risk related to access to external funding.
 This is reflected in the Bank’s conservative liquidity strategy (see the above section on funding and liquidity).